Sysvin/laravel_patient_application/README.md

-The purpose of this application is to create a list of patients and record blood pressures levels.
+The purpose of this application is to create a list of patients and record blood pressure levels.

 This application is built with Tailwind, Alpine.js, Livewire, and Laravel (TALL stack).